 - Straps go over the top of the bed

-- Can't tighten the straps that attach to the cuffs
+- Can't tighten the straps

 The “Stay Still” Over the Bed Cross Set, a collaboration between the 50 Shades franchise and Love Honey Toys, does things a little differently.
 It buckles around the top and bottom of your bed as though your mattress is wearing two belts, but the restraint straps create a big hourglass shape on top of your mattress and provide eight different tie-down points to choose from.

 This gives you the ability to choose to keep the legs and arms together or spread apart.
 You can switch it up to keep things fresh too.